Graeme-Patterson/Graeme-Patterson/README.md

 ### Hi there.
 Thanks for stopping by my GitHub 👋

 - 🔭 I’m currently working on my 3D Design abilities
-- 🌱 I’m currently learning about everything Azure - I work at MSFT!
+- 🌱 I’m currently learning about everything Azure!
 - 👯 I’m looking to collaborate on Arduino/Raspberry Pi projects
-- 🥅 My 2021 goals are to become more involved in IoT using Azure
+- 🥅 My 2022 goals are to become more involved in IoT using Azure

 <!--